 A client emails about a contract renewal.
 The message needs to be logged, the contract pulled, a draft response prepared, and a follow-up scheduled if there is no reply in 48 hours.
 A chatbot generates a response — you still do the rest.
 An AI agent handles the chain: reading the email, reasoning about what needs to happen, and taking the required actions across Gmail, your CRM, and your calendar.
+That chain — from trigger to completed outcome — is what makes it an agent rather than a tool.

 What is an AI agent?